se-research/OpenDaVINCI/docs/installation.windows.rst

 Change your source folder, create a build directory, and create data structures::

-   $ cd OpenDaVINCI && md build && generateDataStructures.bat
+   $ cd OpenDaVINCI && md build && java -jar _buildtools/DataStructureGenerator-r9.jar --withCMake Data.odvd

 Use cmake to create the build scripts for your build folder (NMake files for building on console)::